Adeni Jews: Anti-Jewish riots in Aden

 The official casualty count was 76–82 Jews (6 persons were unidentified) and 38 Arabs killed, and 76 Jews wounded.
 At least 87 Arabs were known to have been wounded but many others failed to report their condition.
 The dead included one Indian Medical Officer and one Levy.
 More than 100 Jewish shops were looted and 30 houses burned.
 An official enquiry conducted by Sir Harry Trusted determined that many individual Levies were sympathetic to the rioters and did not act to control them.
 Nine Levies were imprisoned for looting.
 Trusted put most of the blame on Yemeni "coolies", workers temporarily in the country who "have a low standard of life, are illiterate, fanatical and, when excited, may be savage."
 He did not find claims of Jewish sniping to be convincing, though the Governor Sir Reginald Champion secretly reported to the British government that the two military fatalities were killed "almost certainly by Jewish sniper".
 Jewish leaders acknowledged "many instances of Arabs and Indians sheltering and otherwise befriending their Jewish neighbours."
 The British government was severely embarrassed by the riots, noting privately that they were urging the Arab states to protect their Jews when they themselves were unable to.

+Downfall and demise

+The riots left the Aden Jewish community with the sense that their personal safety and long-term financial security were at risk.
+More than 1,200 Jews had left from 1939 until the establishment of Israel in May 1948 and from that point through year-end 1950, more than 2,800 Jewish residents left Aden and made it to Israel, about 1,200 of whom were flown there as part of the 18 flights of Operation Magic Carpet.
+This left no more than 800 residents remaining in Aden, most of whom would ultimately depart for Israel due to increased isolation and insecurity after the majority of their community had emigrated.
+Aden's last remaining Jews left in 1967 with the end of the Aden Colony and establishment of South Yemen.
+An individual described as "the last Jew to leave the protectorate" arrived in Israel on November 6, 1967, the rapid demise of a Jewish community that dated back as much as 2,000 years and that had dwindled to about 400 people having been precipitated by the oppression they faced.